openrewrite/rewrite-docs/docs/recipes/yaml/deletekey.md

 | `String` | keyPath | A [JsonPath](https://docs.openrewrite.org/reference/jsonpath-and-jsonpathmatcher-reference) expression to locate a YAML entry. | `$.source.kind` |
 | `String` | filePattern | *Optional*.
 A glob expression representing a file path to search for (relative to the project root).
 Blank/null matches all. | `.github/workflows/*.yml` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.DeleteKeyExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---